12. Verrou: a floating-point rounding errors checker

 --instr-atstart=<yes|no> [default=yes]

-Toggle instrumentation state on or off at program start.
+Toggle hard instrumentation state on or off at program start.
 Useful in combination with client requests.

 This option can be activated with the env variable VERROU_INSTR_ATSTART.